 What are the benefits:

-- Helps eliminates fine lines and diminish larger wrinkles
+- Help to eliminate fine lines and diminish larger wrinkles

 - Increases local blood and lymph circulation